Table of contents

 The delegation can be configured by:

-- The Service Desk, in the User tab of the Approver's user record
+- The Service Desk, in the User tab of the Approver's file.

-- The Approver himself, by changing his profile in the Web Portal.
+- The approver himself, by changing his profile on the Web Portal.

-Forward an email of an Approval Request to a delegate will not enable the request approval again.
+- Forwarding an email of an Approval Request to a delegate will not allow the delegate to approve.

-Any new approval task will be received directly by the delegate and the response will be in his name.
-However, in the approval task, it is indicated that the person was delegated by another.
+- All new approval tasks will be received directly by the delegate and the response will be in his name.
+However, the approval tass will indicat that the person was a delegate.

 An Approval tab is added to the task form when a task is an approval task.
 The following illustration shows an approved task form.